Japanese Teriyaki Glazed Chicken

 - (non-alcohol option) Rice Vinegar (also sold as Rice Wine Vinegar, same thing just different labeling practice) + Water or White Grape Juice (1:3 ratio – for example for a 1/4 cup of sake (60ml) , use 1 Tablespoon (15ml) Rice Wine Vinegar + 3 Tablespoons (45ml) Water or White Grape Juice) Note: Seasoned Rice Vinegar is a different ingredient.
 It has been sweetened and flavored to use in sushi rice.

 - Kosher Salt

 - fresh cracked Black Pepper

-While the chicken cooks, combine the glaze ingredients in a saucepan.
-On high heat, bring to a boil.
-Vigorously boil for 5 minutes.
+- While the chicken cooks, combine the glaze ingredients in a saucepan (sake, soy sauce, brown sugar, rice vinegar, and ginger).
+On medium-high heat, bring to a boil.
+Boil for 5 minutes.
 Set aside.

 - Allow the chicken to cool for 5-10 minutes.
 Slice into 1/2" pieces, pour glaze over sliced chicken and serve.